adina-hc/pata-de-perro/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Pata de Perro

     Enjoy your vacation by booking activities online with a wide variety of services. *Pata de Perro* is an expression

   ## Description
-    As a tourist, the user wants to look for a wide variety of summer activities, where they can choose, book and pay for the chosen activities.
+    As a tourist, the user wants to look for a wide variety of summer activities where they can:
+    * view and select
+    * book
+    * pay
+    for the chosen activities.

+  ## Current Features
+  - Navigator
+    * Home will take the user to login to view activities
+    * Login for users to enter the page or  Signup if visiting for the first time
+    * Activities display for the user to pick
+    * Cart for the user to see their activities to pay for
+    * Logout to leave the session

+    Home or landing page: on-click of activity categories, forms display:
+    * Login -> existing users

 ```
 xxx